NoahBres/LearnRoadRunner/docs/quickstart-overview.md

 Before we get started, it's important to understand what everything is doing.

 ::: tip
-This page roughly mirrors the tuning guide on Road Runner's official quickstart.
-Consider reading it for a more thorough overview.
+This page roughly mirrors the tuning guide on Road Runner's official quickstart, with the addition of my own personal tuning tips derived from my own experience.
+Consider reading the original for a more thorough overview.

 [https://acme-robotics.gitbook.io/road-runner/quickstart/tuning](https://acme-robotics.gitbook.io/road-runner/quickstart/tuning)
 :::